hanahmed05/power_outages/index.md

 ## How We Grouped Our Data

-To better analyze the data, we organized it by grouping states and calculating the mean values for relevant columns, including total gross state product (`TOTAL.REALGSP`), percentage of the population in urban clusters (`POPPCT_UC`), and residential electricity sales (`RES.SALES`).
-This grouping allowed us to create a summary table that highlights average statistics for each state, providing insights into how these variables relate.
+To better analyze the data, we organized it by grouping states and calculating the mean values for relevant columns, creating a set of interesting aggregates.
+These aggregates include total gross state product (`TOTAL.REALGSP`), percentage of the population in urban clusters (`POPPCT_UC`), percentage of the land area represented by urban clusters (`AREAPCT_UC`), and residential electricity sales (`RES.SALES`).
+This grouping provides valuable insights into the relationships between economic, geographic, and energy consumption variables.

-Below is a pivot table displaying the average total gross state product, average percentage of the population in urban clusters (`POPPCT_UC`), and average residential electricity sales for each U.S. state.
-This table reveals patterns and relationships between economic indicators and electricity usage in residential sectors.
+Below is a pivot table displaying the average total gross state product (`TOTAL.REALGSP`), average percentage of the population in urban clusters (`POPPCT_UC`), average percentage of the land area represented by urban clusters (`AREAPCT_UC`), and average residential electricity sales (`RES.SALES`) for each U.S. state.
+These **interesting aggregates** highlight patterns and relationships between economic indicators, geographic factors, and residential electricity usage.

 <iframe
-    src="assets/pivot_table.html"
+    src="assets/pivot_table_with_area.html"
     width="800"
     height="400"
     frameborder="0">